keplergl/kepler.gl/README.md

 );

 ```
+Read more about [forward dispatching actions][forward-actions]

-#### 4. Replace default components.
+### 4. Render Custom UI components.
-Everyone wants the flexibility to render custom kepler.gl componenents.
+Everyone wants the flexibility to render custom kepler.gl components.
 Kepler.gl has a dependency injection system that allow you to inject
 components to KeplerGl replacing existing ones.
 All you need to do is to create a component factory for the one you want to replace, import the original component factory
 and call `injectComponents` at the root component of your app where `KeplerGl` is mounted.
 Take a look at `examples/demo-app/src/app.js` and see how it renders a custom side panel header in kepler.gl